We support skiers to develop to their potential and encourage a life-long love of skiing in a fun, social environment.

 Adult/Masters Program (19+)

 Under the Long Term Athlete Development (LTAD) model, Hollyburn Cross Country Ski Club is proud to promote skiing for life.
 The Hollyburn Masters Ski Program is aimed at intermediate and experienced skiers (no beginners please) who are interested in refining their technique, improving their fitness, skiing in a team environment, having fun, and maybe even entering a race or two.
-The sessions will be split between classical and skate techniques.
+Beginners are encouraged to first take lessons from Cypress before joining the Masters program.
 Members are expected to supply their own equipment for both styles of skiing.
-Almost every training session will be held at Cypress Mountain Cross Country, with the potential for a few excursions to Whistler Olympic Park.
-Team members may also have the opportunity for coaching support at select competitions.
+The sessions will be once a week and split between classic and skate techniques.